 The most important risk factor is established atherosclerosis.

 This is a process in which emboli from proximal lesions (plaque) produce ischemia in distal arterial beds.

 It may be associated with significant pain and risk of tissue loss such as gangrenous tissue changes (Figure 8-3).

 Emboli may consist of thrombus, platelet-fibrin material, or a combination of both.
 Macroemboli may arise from thrombus originating in aortic or peripheral aneurysms or atheromatous ulcers, or from the dislodgement of atheromatous plaques.
 Microemboli are platelet-fibrin emboli or cholesterol crystals.
 Cholesterol crystals are lightweight and tend to be diffused and lodge in arteries as small as 100 to 200 μm.6,7

 Factors that may precipitate lesion (plaque) instability and result in atheroembolization include trauma, vascular surgery, endovascular procedures such as cardiac catheterization, and anticoagulation.
 Spontaneous embolization was once the most common presentation.
-With the increase in endovascular ...
+With the increase in endovascular interventions, this is ...